 Time: 3:00 – 4:00 p.m.

-Price: The cost for After School Hour is $25 per afternoon.
-Cost for students riding the 4 p.m. buses is $15 per afternoon.
+Price: The cost for After School Hour is $30 per afternoon if they are registered for the Winter Term.
+Cost for students riding the 4 p.m. buses is $20 per afternoon.

 Sibling Pickup

-This option is available for Lower School students who have siblings in Milton’s Lower School and Middle School divisions.
+This option is available for Lower School students who have siblings in both Milton’s Lower School and Middle School divisions.
 This coverage is available everyday and runs from 3:00–3:30 p.m.
-Students who elect this option will be picked up at the Junior Building just before Middle School and Upper School dismissal at 3:30 p.m.
-This option is free to families who are picking up siblings in other divisions.
+Students who elect this option can be picked up at the Junior Building just before Middle School dismissal at 3:30 p.m.
+This option is free to families who are picking up siblings in both the Middle and Lower School.
+Students who are not picked up by 3:45 will be charged the drop-in rate.

 After School Program Bus